melo936/ChromiumHardening/flags/flags.md

 	* Enabled 10 seconds after a tab is hidden should improve battery life.
 However, you might have issues on some websites, like Mega.nz or Spotify (testing is required)
 * #lite-video-force-override-decision
 * #overlay-strategies - **Occluded and unoccluded buffers (single-fullscreen,single-on-top,underlay)**
+	* Use this flag for Skylake or newer

 **These flags are not intented for every device, but worth testing.**

 Forcing them might be a bad idea.
+Therefore, before using them, please check out Problems section by typing `chrome://gpu` into the address bar (ignore WebGL errors)

 * #enable-accelerated-video-decode
 	* Enabled by default on Windows (probably on MacOS, too), yet not on Linux.